joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 A cost-plus contract is a type of contract in which the buyer agrees to reimburse the seller for all the costs incurred in the production or provision of a product or service, plus a predetermined profit margin.
 This type of contract is used when the actual costs of the project cannot be accurately estimated in advance, or when the buyer wants to retain some control over the project.

-There are two main types of cost-plus contracts:
+There are two main types:

-* Cost-plus-fixed-fee (CPFF) Contract: In this type of contract, the seller is reimbursed for all the costs incurred, plus a fixed fee that is negotiated in advance.
+* Cost-plus-fixed-fee (CPFF) Contract: This means the seller is reimbursed for all the costs incurred, plus a fixed fee that is negotiated in advance.
 The fee is usually a percentage of the total costs and represents the seller's profit.

-* Cost-plus-incentive-fee (CPIF) Contract: This type of contract includes a fee that is based on the seller's performance, in addition to the cost reimbursement and fixed fee.
-The incentive fee is paid if the seller meets certain performance targets, such as completing the project on time, within budget, or meeting quality standards.
+* Cost-plus-incentive-fee (CPIF) Contract: This means there is a fee that is based on the seller's performance, in addition to the cost reimbursement and fixed fee.
+The incentive fee is paid if the seller achieves agreed-upon metrics.

 For buyers, cost-plus contracts offer greater flexibility and control over the project, as they can monitor the costs and progress of the project and make adjustments as needed.
 Additionally, cost-plus contracts can be beneficial when the project is complex or when the actual costs of the project are difficult to estimate.

 For sellers, cost-plus contracts provide a predictable revenue stream and a guaranteed profit margin.
 Additionally, cost-plus contracts reduce the risk of underestimating the costs of the project, which can result in reduced profits or even losses.

-However, cost-plus contracts also present some risks for both parties.
-For buyers, there is the risk of the seller inflating the costs of the project, as they are reimbursed for all the costs incurred.
-Additionally, the lack of a fixed price can make budgeting and financial management more difficult for the buyer.
+However, cost-plus contracts also present risks.
+For buyers, the lack of a fixed price can make budgeting and financial management more difficult for the buyer.
 For sellers, there is the risk of incurring higher-than-expected costs, which can result in reduced profits or losses if the profit margin is not sufficient.

 ## Time and Materials (T&M) contract